1986 Stanley Cup playoffs: (A1) Quebec Nordiques vs. (A4) Hartford Whalers

-This was the first playoff series between these two teams.
+This was the first NHL playoff series between these two teams.
+When both were in the WHA, the Nordiques beat the Whalers 4 games to 1 in the 1977 quarterfinals and the Whalers beat the Nordiques 4 games to 1 in the 1978 WHA semifinals.

 This was Hartford's lone playoff series victory in their NHL history prior to moving to Carolina.

 (A2) Montreal Canadiens vs. (A3) Boston Bruins

-This was the twenty-first playoff matchup and the third of nine consecutive playoff meetings between these two teams, with Montreal winning eighteen of the twenty previous series.
+This was the 21st playoff matchup and the third of nine consecutive playoff meetings between these two teams, with Montreal winning 18 of the 20 previous series.
 Montreal won the previous year in five games.

+Bob Gainey scored his second goal of game three with 11:02 left in the third period to complete the series sweep for the Canadiens.

 (P1) Philadelphia Flyers vs. (P4) New York Rangers

 This was the seventh playoff series meeting between these two teams.
-Both teams have split their previous six meetings.
+The teams had split their previous six meetings.
 Philadelphia won last year's Patrick Division Semifinals in a three-game sweep.

 (P2) Washington Capitals vs. (P3) New York Islanders

 This was the fourth playoff series between these two teams.
-New York Islanders won all three previous meetings over the past three seasons.
+The New York Islanders won all three previous meetings over the past three seasons.
 New York won last year's Patrick Division Semifinals 3–2.